 8. Keita Turner

 New York-based Keita Turner's designs are elegant, warm, and uplifting.
 She credits her background as a former fashion designer for her particular approach and vision.
 A graduate of the Rhode Island School of Design, Turner often infuses her residential and commercial projects with couture details, paying attention to silhouette, line, proportion, and other key elements.
 She launched her full-service firm, Keita Turner Design, in 2000.
-She's held partnerships with The Home Depot, and was named one of five finalists in the Interior Design category at the 2017 New York Cottages and Gardens Magazine Innovation in Design Awards.
+A founding member of BADG, she was named one of five finalists in the Interior Design category at the 2017 New York Cottages and Gardens Magazine Innovation in Design Awards.

 Inspired by her collection of vintage textiles, Turner recently launched a pillow collection, Livvy & Neva.
 Her work has been praised by Architectural Digest, Elle Decor, House Beautiful, and more.

 9. Corey Damen Jenkins